7 Best Zoom Alternatives in 2026

 Best Lightweight Video for Quick Calls

-Around is a lightweight video meeting tool designed for spontaneous, quick calls.
-It uses a floating bubble interface that overlays your screen rather than taking over your whole display — so you can reference documents and work while on a call.
-Around prioritizes fast startup with no waiting rooms and minimal friction.
+Whereby is a lightweight, browser-based video meeting tool designed for spontaneous, quick calls.
+It runs entirely in the browser with no app installation or accounts required for guests, who simply click a persistent room link to join.
+Whereby prioritizes fast startup with no waiting rooms and minimal friction.
 It is particularly well-suited for remote teams who want to maintain casual, drop-in video presence without the formality of scheduled Zoom calls.
+(Note: Around, a former pick here, shut down in March 2025 after its acquisition by Miro.)

 Pros

-• Instant, low-friction calls without waiting rooms or formal meeting setup
+• Instant, low-friction calls via persistent room links, no waiting rooms or formal setup

 Cons